thingsboard/thingsboard.github.io/_includes/docs/edge/user-guide/alarms.md

 Configuring the device profile allows you to set the device's parameters and behavior within the system, while creating processing rules defines the conditions under which the corresponding notifications will be generated.
 These settings will help you effectively monitor the device's status and automatically respond to specific events.

-{% include images-gallery.html imageCollection="createDeviceProfile" %}
+{% include images-gallery.html imageCollection="createDeviceProfile" showListImageTitles="true" %}

 ## Step 3.
 Send Telemetry Message